Photographs of several examples of Crossley Regis cars will be found on the "Gallery 1" page of this site.

 The car is shown at The Broom Factory, Wallalong, NSW which is the headquarters of the Bowthorne Motor Club.

 Photo P E Caunt.
-November 2009.
+July 2015.

 Crossley Motors Limited of Gorton, Manchester UK were builders of cars, buses, commercial and military vehicles for over fifty years.
 The last car model built by the Company - and sold in reasonable numbers - was the Regis in 10hp, four cylinder and 12.9hp, six cylinder forms between 1934 and 1937.
 Crossley Motors Limited was set up about 1910 as an offshoot of Crossley Brothers Limited, makers of stationary engines of high quality and reliability.